Aavin: Controversies

 In 2012, there were widespread rumors about the milk being adulterated when it was being transported from cooperative societies to dairies.
 In 2014, a major adulteration racket was busted by the police in Villupuram district.
 The modus operandi of the gang was to transfer cans of milk from transport that carried pure milk from Chennai to Tiruvannamalai and replace it with an equal quantity of water.
 Aavin said that it lost an estimated ₹10 crore due to the racket.

-Current operations

-Aavin Company represents a significant milestone in the overall milk production of the country.
-About 3.85 lakh milk producers are supplying milk per day through 9,189 primary milk producer cooperative societies operating across Tamil Nadu.